-The trust will submit the approved budget to the ESFA:

-• a budget forecast return outturn (BFRO) each July;
+The trust will submit to the ESFA a budget forecast return outturn (BFRO) each August.

-These documents will be approved by the board of trustees and all other relevant parties prior to the submission date.
+This document will be approved by the board of trustees and all other relevant parties prior to the submission date.

 The ESFA will be informed within 14 calendar days if a deficit revenue budget for the current financial year is being set.